danielmarreirosdeoliveira/clj-protos/fullstack-clj/README.md

 	1$ lein ring server-headless

-This - via `ring-server` -provides hot-code-reload for the `clj` and `cljc` artifacts out of the box.
+This - via `ring-server` - provides hot-code-reload for the `clj` and `cljc` artifacts out of the box.
 Save a file (try `src/clj/resources.clj`) and make another request to see the changes.

 To start and develop the UI, run